+Knowing when to water succulents can make or break your success with these plants.
 Outdoors, succulents will be unlikely to need watering in winter.
 Indoors, limit watering to once a month, max.
 When watering succulents, always ensure the roots are soaked, but that the water in the plant's pot is able to immediately drain out.
 Succulents do not like their roots sitting in water.

 Does leaf loss mean my succulents are dying in winter?

 Leaf loss does not mean your succulent is necessarily dying – outer leaves often fall off in winter and this is not something to worry about.
 If, however, new growth is dying, you should be worried.
 It's likely this is being caused – as it often is with plants – by over-watering or over-feeding; if you catch it early enough, you will be able to save the plant.

 Do succulents survive winter indoors?

 Yes, succulents can survive indoors in winter but there are some steps you should take to guarantee plant health – with many of these succulent care tips worth doing anyway in winter.